 In this case, the word ‘retrieve’ may have been unclear.
 Put simply, ‘retrieve’ means to ‘bring something back’.

-🖋️ Step 4: Are there any synonyms of the word you didn’t know that might help you to remember it?
+🖋️ Step 4: Are there any synonyms of the word that you were unfamiliar with that might help you remember it?
 In this case, synonyms of ‘retrieve’ might include: ‘recover, restore, recapture, salvage, rescue (something), save (something), fetch’.

 Note: ‘retrieve’ is not used to describe an action done to a person – you don’t retrieve a person, only a thing.

-🖋️ Step 5: Rephrase the sentence’s meaning in your own words.
-(You could do this aloud or in writing).
+🖋️ Step 5: Revise or rephrase the meaning of the sentence in your own words (you could do this aloud or in writing).
 For example: ‘I saw something there that I will not easily forget’ or ‘I saw something there that I will always remember’.

 Compare these to the poet’s line.

-✍️ Do you notice any additional meaning or subtlety in her original line when you compare it with your own phrasing?
+✍️ Do you notice any extra meaning or subtlety in its original line when you compare it to your own phrasing?

-If you discern a new nuance, no matter how small, you are on your way towards reading English literature and fully enjoying it.
+If you notice a new nuance, no matter how small, you are on the path to reading English literature and fully enjoying it.

-Please feel free to share your rephrased sentences and discoveries with me (you can do this via the contact form) – I am looking forward to reading them!
+Do not hesitate to share with me your rephrased sentences and discoveries (you can do so via the contact form) – I look forward to reading them!